Kaysims/Grip-Club/README.md

     * Tested that the fixed nav worked and that the nav stayed at the top of the screen.
     * Tested the hamburger and that it appeared when expected.
 Plus that the dropdown menu also worked as expected.
     * Tested the icon text's size to ensure it continued to fit the nav bar even when the screen size was small.
+    * Tested that the logo takes the user back to the home page.

   * ### Home page:
     * Tested the hero image to ensure it expanded and shrunk with different screen sizes.